Effective altruism

 3 Low variance giving

-The famous early recommendation attached a high value to certainty that any given donation would have measurable effect.
+The famous early recommendation attached a high value to certainty that any given donation would have a measurable effect.
 GiveWell is the poster child for this idea.

 Here’s a question: Does anyone have a better version of this next quote?
 I want one which looks at the net costs of different modes of distribution instead of lumping everything into “capitalism” vs “other”.